sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### FM section

 This is a dedicated FM-generator with 3 operators and a 3x3 matrix with unit delay on the feedback path.

+The mode control switches between regular (linear) FM and exponential FM.<br/>
+In the linear case the modulator affects the phase of the carrier (so yeah it's PM really, like everyone else does it).<br/>
+In the exponential case the modulator affects the pitch of the carrier.<br/>
+Exponential FM can produce some deep sounds but it also "shifts" the pitch, so you need to get it back in tune somehow.